salekinsirajus/DIPP/README.md

 ssalek14@earlham.edu

 ## Progress:
-1. Server capable of handing multiple concurrent connections
-2. Client with connecting and data excahnge capabilties
+1. Can receive push messages, i.e., PAK, PNF and respond with ACK messages
+2. Can receive and process REQ messages and resond back with RES.

 ## ToDo:
-- [ ] Produce a state diagram
+- [x] Produce a state diagram
-- [ ] Add more literature into the first draft of the paper
+- [x] Add more literature into the first draft of the paper
+- [ ] Enforce state in REQ-RES model
+- [ ] Provide client functions
+- [ ] Provide standard API functions for both models